 - Personal details: name, address, and contact details.

-- Work history and skills: detail your experience (using real world examples where relevant) and skills to prove your suitability for the role.
-Try to tailor this section to each role you’re applying for.
+- Work history: detail your experience (using real world examples where relevant) to prove your suitability for the role.
+Try to tailor this section to each role yo u’re applying for.

 - Education and qualifications: include information on relevant degrees and certificates, and where you obtained them.
 It’s standard for these to be listed using reverse chronological order (the latest first).

 Step up your career with CV examples